 Keep your heels forward as you take off for grand jeté.
 "If you're going to the right, make sure the left shoulder is over the left hip, and don't anticipate the jump," says Molat.
 Instead of turning your whole body to face the corner, keep the left shoulder open as long as possible.
 This opposition in the upper body will create better propulsion, making your jump higher, instead of pushing you forward in one lateral direction.

 Sekou McMiller.
-PC Kyle Froman
+By Kyle Froman

 7. Approach plié as a movement.